 The papyrus isn’t very hardy and will not survive temperatures lower than 23°F (-5°C), especially if over a longer span of time.

-In garden boxes, take note of this because freezing could condemn your papyrus even from the first frost spells.
+In garden boxes, take note of this because freezing could condemn your papyrus just because of the first frost spells.

 Best to anticipate and bring your papyrus indoors to a spot protected from from freezing.